Incumbent Albin Kurti favored as Kosovo elects parliament – DW – 02/09/2025

 Who are the main opposition parties?

-The center-right Democratic Party of Kosovo (PDK), whose prime minister candidate is Bedri Hamza, is the top opposition party in the election and focused on boosting Kosovo's economy.
+Led by prime minister candidate Bedri Hamzahe, the center-right Democratic Party of Kosovo (PDK) is the top opposition party in the election and has focused on boosting the economy.
 The DPK has sought to repair Kosovo's ties with the US and EU.

-The center-right Democratic League of Kosovo (LDK), another opposition party, has also called for boosting relations with the West and urged more dialogue with Serbia.
+The center-right Democratic League of Kosovo (LDK), another opposition party, has also called for boosting relations with the US and EU and urged more dialogue with Serbia.
 Its prime minister candidate is economist Lumir Abdixhiku.

 The Serb List party, led by Zlatan Elek, has vowed to protect the rights of ethnic Serbians.
 The party has close relations with the Serbian government and Serbian President Aleksander Vucic.

-Kosovo became independent from Serbia in 2008 with the support of the US.
+Kosovo became independent from Serbia in 2008 with the support of the United States.
 Serbia does not recognize Kosovo as an independent country.

 Edited by: Louis Oelofse